Want to know all about the best things to do in La Digue? Read on below!

 Hire a bike

 One of the best things to do in La Digue is to hire a bike to transport yourself around the island.
-This is the main mode of transport on the island and is the easiest to see all of the stunning sites that La Digue has to offer.
+This is the main mode of transport on the island and is the easiest to see all of the best places to visit in La Digue.

 Most hotels will offer bike rental services, however if not, there are some bike rental stalls close to La Digue’s town centre.
 Bike rentals start from roughly £10 ($13) a day.